ibm-cloud-docs/appid/access-control.md

 6. Click **Save**.

-### Creating roles by using the API
+## Creating roles by using the API
 {: #create-roles-api}

-You can use the {{site.data.keyword.appid_short_notm}} APIs to create roles.
+{: api}

+A role is a group of scopes that apply to the same type of user.
+For example, if you create an admin role, the scopes section might allow for that role to perform read, write, or create actions.
+But, if you were to create another role called `viewer`, those assigned that role would have read only access.
+To create a role, you can use the {{site.data.keyword.appid_short_notm}} APIs.

-1. Make a request to the /roles endpoint to create the role.
+1. Make a request to the `/roles` endpoint to create the role.

   ```sh
   curl -X POST "https://<region>.appid.cloud.ibm.com/management/v4/<tenant_ID>/roles" -H "accept: application/json" -H "Content-Type: application/json" -d { \"name\": \"<role_name>\", \"description\": \"<role_description>\", \"access\": [ { \"application_id\": \"<application_ID>\", \"scopes\": [ \"<scopes>" ] } ]}"